Robust Graph Neural Networks via Unbiased Aggregation: Experiment

 \subsection{Ablation study}

-\textbf{Convergence.} To verify the advantage of our QN-IRLS method (Eq~\eqref{eq:rw_update_f2}) over the first-order IRLS (Eq~\eqref{eq:rw_update_f1}), we show the objective $\energy$ on each layer in \autoref{fig:convergence_of_ours}.
-It can be observed that our stepsize-free QN-IRLS captures the landscape well, demonstrating the best convergence as discussed in Section~\ref{sec:algo}.
+\textbf{Convergence.} To verify the advantage of our QN-IRLS method in Eq~\eqref{eq:rw_update_f2} over the first-order IRLS in Eq~\eqref{eq:rw_update_f1}, we show the objective $\energy$ on each layer in \autoref{fig:convergence_of_ours}.
+It can be observed that our stepsize-free QN-IRLS demonstrates the best convergence as discussed in Section~\ref{sec:algo}.

-\textbf{Estimation Bias.} The bias effect in $\ell_1$-based GNNs and the unbiasedness of our RUNG can be empirically verified.
+\textbf{Estimation bias.} The bias effect in $\ell_1$-based GNNs and the unbiasedness of our RUNG can be empirically verified.
 We quantify the bias with $\sumnode \|\vf_i-\vf_i^\star\|_2^2$, where $\vf_i^\star$ and $\vf_i$ denote the aggregated feature on the clean graph and attacked graph, respectively.
 As shown in \autoref{fig:estimation_bias}, when the budget scales up, $\ell_1$ GNNs exhibit a notable bias, whereas RUNG has nearly zero bias.
+We provide comprehensive discussion of unbiasedness of RUNG in Appendix~\ref{sec:bias_analysis_compre}.

 \textbf{Defense Mechanism} To further investigate how our defense takes effect, we analyze the edges added under adaptive attacks.
 The distribution of the node feature differences $\big\|\vf_i/{\sqrt{d_i}} - \vf_j/\sqrt{d_j}\big\|_2$ of attacked edges is shown in \autoref{fig:atk_edge_distribution} for different graph signal estimators.
-It can be observed that our RUNG forces the attacker to focus on the edges with a small feature difference because otherwise the attacked edges will be pruned.
+It can be observed that our RUNG forces the attacker to focus on the edges with a small feature difference, indicating that our RUNG can improve robustness by down-weighting or pruning some malicious edges that connect distinct nodes.
 Therefore, the attacks become less influential, which explains why RUNG demonstrates outstanding robustness.